dwyl/rag-elixir-doc/README.md

 ## Scope of this POC:

-Most questions to an LLM produce halucinated responses, or in other words, invented.
+Most questions submitted to an LLM will produce halucinated responses, or in other words, invented.

 We want to create a POC of a RAG focussed on Elixir/Phoenix/Plug/LiveView to help to find "precise" responses on questions about the documentation.

-We want responses restricted to the context computed from Phoenix LiveView repos.
+We want responses restricted to the context of the Phoenix LiveView repos.

 #### Example of halucination with Llama